hangduykhiem/gravity/README.md

 }
 ```

-The library uses [different dependencies to inject views and dependencies] [**dependencies to inject dependencies?**] into Activities and Fragments.
-Add [**"a," or "the"?**] utility base view holder and other utilities on recyclerViews, make use of RxJava2, etc. [**seems we could break this sentence down a bit further into two steps, then also break down this big code chunk.
-What are we supposed to notice most, in the code below, and why?**]:
+The library uses different android libraries to provide skeleton structure for your Android app.
+Following dependencies are included in the **Core Library**.

 ```
   compile "com.android.support:appcompat-v7:25.3.0"